smart-underworld/seestar_run/contrib/FieldRotation/readme.md

 ![Example output](images/fieldrotateM31.jpg)

+**Note:** The chart shows the *magnitude* of the field rotation effect, since the idea is to show whether an area is good or bad for imaging.
+The effect is actually opposite in the south and north however (clockwise in one, and anticlockwise in the other).

 Additionally, there is a second workbook that can generate an animation of the field rotation effect for a range of latitudes.

 The programs are presented as "Jupyter" python notebooks.
 The intention here is not really to provide a standalone tool with a gui etc, but to show what is possible with various Python libraries that are freely available.